gingerlime/smugline/README.md

 a simple command line tool for smugmug (using [smugpy](https://github.com/chrishoffman/smugpy)).
 Written in python 2.x/3.x

+## Important Note:

+Currently broken.
+Unfortunately [smugpy](https://github.com/chrishoffman/smugpy) looks abandoned, and since June 11, 2018, SmugMug API only accepts SSL connections (which smugpy doesn't support).
+Any volunteers to fork or upgrade smugpy or build the API v2 binding (or to take over the project), please get in touch.

 ## Installation

 * `git clone` the repository from github